 Student attorneys will participate in organizing a Roundtable discussion addressing housing reform ideas.
 Participants in the Roundtable will include tenant advocates, landlords, District Court judge(s), Baltimore City housing officials, social workers, medical providers and public benefit specialists.
 The Roundtable will discuss the impact of a legal system where most participants are unable to hire a lawyer or even obtain legal advice.
 It will raise questions about professional responsibility, and whether an adversary system can function effectively and ethically under these circumstances.

 Students will identify a law reform issue and draft a seminar paper on this topic.
 This LTP/Clinic satisfies the Cardin requirement.
-A paper written for this class may be used to satisfy the Advanced Writing Requirement.
+With the advance permission of the instructor, a paper written for this class may be used to satisfy the Advanced Writing Requirement.

 Current & Previous Instructors: